 Students enrolled in courses at both a high school and a postsecondary institution provide a unique situation.
 While the student record rights under the Family Educational Rights and Privacy Act (FERPA) of 1974 belong to the parents/guardians with respect to high school records, they belong to the student with respect to postsecondary records.
 As such, instructors and other DCC staff and administrators will communicate directly with your student on all matters.
 DCC strongly encourages parents/guardians of Dual Enrollment students to respect the student's ownership of his/her education record at the college level and seek ways to gain that information while safeguarding the student's rights and responsibilities.

 With the student's approval on the Dual Credit/Enrollment Student Authorization for Release of Information form, grades will be released and mailed to parents, the school district, and the high school.
 Students also have access to their grades and transcripts through our online student information system.
 A student will need to have their student ID number in order to access the information.
 Transcripts may also be requested by contacting the campus at 406-377-9400.
 Transcript fees may apply.

 What if my student requires accommodations?

-Students with disabilities for which accommodations may be necessary who are taking Early Start courses should contact the Office of the Vice President of Academic and Student Success at 406-377-9418 to coordinate a request for disability assistance.
+Students with disabilities for which accommodations may be necessary who are taking Early Start courses should contact the Office of the Dean of Academics and Student Affairs at 406-377-9434 to coordinate a request for disability assistance.
 Accommodations for Concurrent Enrollment courses will be made through the high school.